nonta1234/terraining-heightmap-generator/README.md

 ## Current known issues

-- The effect is nearly imperceptible.
+- The static map image still does not support rotation.

 ## Plans